StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 # gets the value of the `default_timeout` global config from the init_config section of conf.yaml or defaults to 5
 default_timeout = self.init_config.get('default_timeout', 5)

 # gets the value of the `timeout` property or defaults `default_timeout` and casts it to a float data type.
-This can be done to override any global configuration on an instance basis.
+This will override any global configuration on an instance basis.
 timeout = float(instance.get('timeout', default_timeout))
 ```